Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 Therefore, a 5/8″ Couplemate u-bolt kit has been tested to a maximum ATM capacity of 3.83t

-The image on the right is from our 200t test rig.
+The right image is from our 200t test rig.
 A force was gradually applied until breakage occurred at 23t.
-We called this the BLL or break load limit.
+We called this the BLL, or break load limit.

-By applying the Dee Shackle or Bow shackle testing regime, we can apply a maximum safety rating of 3.83t per axle for this type of u-bolt.
+By applying the Dee Shackle or Bow Shackle testing regime, we can apply a maximum safety rating of 3.83t per axle for this u-bolt type.

 Heavy Duty U-bolt Kit specifications are